Aircoookie/Espalexa/readme.md

 Confirm your ESP is connected.
 Go to the /espalexa subpage to confirm all your devices are defined.
 Check your router configuration.
 Espalexa might need to have UPnP enabled for discovery to work.
 Then ask Alexa to discover devices again or try it via the Alexa app.
+Try using ESP8266 Arduino core 2.3.0.
+Version 2.4.0 may cause issues.
 If nothing helps, open a Github issue and we will help.

 #### I tried to use this in my sketch that already uses an ESP8266WebServer, it doesn't work!